JanHerca/urantiapedia/output/wikijs/en/article/Olga_Lopez/Luz_y_Vida_Online_2021_06.md

 - Works – our recommendations of the month
 - History and teachings – Chronicles of the life of Jesus
 - Books – our recommendations of the month
-- Recommended blog: Ágora 2.0
+- Recommended blog: Agora 2.0
 - Video – our recommendation of the month
 - The quality of a better society
 - Urantia Questionnaire: José Luis Navarro